-DePaul is back.
+DePaul might be back.

 It was one thing to handle Iowa on the road in the Gavitt Games.
 Taking down Minnesota in Minneapolis?
 Impressive, I suppose.